-With all that in mind, I point the readers in the path of Tropical Storm Eta to a piece by Ralph Naranjo, a contributing editor, describing his own hurricane hole.
+With all that in mind, I point the readers to a piece by Ralph Naranjo, a contributing editor, describing his own hurricane hole.
 Like me, Ralph will never advocate that a person should stay aboard your boat during a hurricane or tropical storm.
 Yet he did this himself—during Tropical Storm Ivan, downgraded from Hurricane Ivan.

 As we did with Tosca, Ralph selected a location that is as good as any hurricane hole in the region.
 And he had another thing going for him: Ralph is an expert marine weather forecaster.
 He has many tools at his disposal and years of experience in following storm development and identifying the areas of greatest risk.
-Had the storm been recategorized as a hurricane, I doubt Ralph would have stayed aboard.
+Had the storm been recategorized as a hurricane, I am nearly certain Ralph would not have stayed aboard.

 Again staying aboard was not a decision he took lightly, and his choice of hurricane holes—far inland on a Chesapeake estuary— met the highest standard.
 The biggest threat in his case was the potential for 12-foot or greater storm surge, which would put tremendous load on lines and anchors.

-If you can’t haul out your boat and tie it down, a hurricane hole is your best second option.
+If you can’t haul out your boat and tie it down when a tropical storm threatens, a hurricane hole is your best second option.
 Should you stay onboard?
 My answer is still an unequivocal, “No.”

 I still tell anyone I care about to not stay aboard your boat.
 It simply is not worth it.
 But knowing that the world is full of people who, like Ralph and I, have confidence (misplaced, some would rightfully argue) that, given the right combination of circumstances, we can perhaps do some good by staying on board, you can look at these suggestions on how to best secure your boat.